SElBeltagy/SOIT_Exam_Checker/README.md

 ## 📁 Input Files

 ### 1. Class List Files (CSV format)
 Upload **one or more CSV files**, each representing a course’s class list.
+The file's name should be the course code.
+Example: CSAI 230.csv or CSAI_230.csv.
+Make sure you leave a space or add an underscore between the code and number

 #### Expected Columns:
 - `ID`: Unique student identifier (e.g., university ID)